-“How to reach Spiti Valley” is the first question that comes to mind of most travelers planning a trip to this cold desert.
+“How to reach Spiti Valley” is the first question that comes to mind for most travelers planning a trip to this cold desert.
 This question is important since Spiti’s location is quite remote.
 It is indeed a far away land situated high up in the Himalayas.

 Located between Tibet and India, the literal translation of Spiti is “The Middle Land.”
 This part of the world will entice you with its extraordinary beauty unlike what you have ever experienced before.
 However, this will only be possible if you reach Spiti by choosing the optimum route.
 Therefore, the question of how to reach Spiti must be addressed keeping in mind the timing of your trip as well as the duration.

 Reaching Spiti Valley is no easy task.
-Only the brave and truly adventurous travelers can undertake this journey.
+Only brave and truly adventurous travelers can undertake this journey.
 Whatever route you choose to reach Spiti Valley, the long and rough travel experience is going to be challenging.
 The rugged terrain and unpredictable weather will add to the hardship.
 However, I can tell you that the beauty of Spiti is such that your journey will be totally worth it.

 How to Reach Spiti Valley?